 The information your organization holds is a goldmine, including data gathered through social listening – if it can be shared and analyzed by your entire team.

 Although every part of your business benefits from data democratization, marketing can lead the way.
 Targeting, audience segmentation and personalization of campaigns are all heavily dependent on data for instance.
 The better you know and understand your target audience, the better you can target messaging and offers.

 Take email marketing for instance.
-The State of Inbound Marketing 2017 report from Hubspot shows that 86% of customers prefer to receive marketing communications via email.
+The State of Inbound Marketing 2017 report shows that 86% of customers prefer to receive marketing communications via email.
 Applying modern email tracking techniques, even marketers with relatively moderate budgets can accurately measure message opens and click through rates, giving them insights into which messages have the greatest resonance with their audience.
 However, these tools cannot show why recipients acted in the way they did.

 This level of insight is vital to personalization – marketers need to know what makes individuals tick if they are to reach them effectively.

 Social media is the great democratizer